 - Congress could scale back or eliminate the myriad tax breaks in the existing code.
-Prominent personal examples include the exclusion of employer-provided health insurance, the mortgage interest deduction, retirement saving incentives, and the exclusion of capital gains on sales of principal residences.
+Prominent personal examples include the exclusion of employer-provided health insurance, retirement saving incentives, and the exclusion of capital gains on sales of principal residences.
 Prominent business examples include expensing of new investments, low tax rates on overseas income, and the 20 percent deduction for qualified business income.

 - Congress could apply existing taxes more broadly.
-For example, it could reduce the personal exemption in the individual income tax, increase the cap on earnings subject to the Social Security payroll tax, or reduce the amount of the estate tax exemption.
+For example, it could reduce the standard deduction in the individual income tax, increase the cap on earnings subject to the Social Security payroll tax, or reduce the estate tax exemption.

 Policymakers could also boost revenues by introducing new taxes.
 The largest potential revenue sources would be a value-added tax (already levied in every other developed nation) or a carbon tax (which would target the pollutants causing climate change).
 Other recent proposals include taxes on financial transactions, wealth, and unhealthy foods and drinks.

 Boosting Economic Activity